EmaSuriano/portfolio/src/content/blog/2026-08-31-making-a-personal-site-readable-to-llms.md

   - openapi
 ---

-I came across this via an AI Engineer talk: [How We Got LLMs to Recommend Our Open Source Library](https://www.youtube.com/watch?v=V_5bn4q-vAI) by Christopher Burns from Inth.
+I came across this via an AI Engineer talk by Christopher Burns from Inth: [How We Got LLMs to Recommend Our Open Source Library](https://www.youtube.com/watch?v=V_5bn4q-vAI).

+<lite-youtube videoid="V_5bn4q-vAI" videotitle="How We Got LLMs to Recommend Our Open Source Library — Christopher Burns, Inth"></lite-youtube>

 The short version is that if you want ChatGPT, Perplexity, or Claude to mention your project, you cannot only optimize for Google.
 You have to make the site readable to the bots that feed those models.

 The talk is about a library.
 I do not have a library.
 I have [emasuriano.com](https://emasuriano.com), a small Astro 5 site on Cloudflare Pages: who I am, the open source I ship, and some writing.
 I wanted to know how far the same idea goes on a personal site, without turning the homepage into a product landing page.